gardhr/cosi/README.md

 `function argv_to_text_array(skip)`

 Converts argv() to an array of Strings.
-If "skip" is undefined OR true then the first element of the C array is not copied (useful when used with argv() for example).
+If "skip" is undefined OR true then the first element of the C array is not copied (skipping the script name in argv).
 Fails if argv has not set by the calling C environment (see cosi_main from the Cosi C API).

 `function script_path()`